TheTigerII/Radar-UREx/Userguide.md

 `--static-min-change-db` to tune calibration, adaptation, validation, and the absolute sensitivity floor.
-Defaults are 30 warm-up frames, 150 reference frames, a fixed reference (zero adaptation rate), one same-frame cluster member, and no additional dB floor beyond twice the learned noise.
+Defaults are 30 warm-up frames, 150 reference frames, a fixed reference (zero adaptation rate), one same-frame cluster member, and a 3 dB absolute floor when using `main/run.py`.
+Direct `livedatacapture.py` defaults that floor to 0 dB.
 Set a nonzero `--static-background-update-rate` to opt into adaptation.
 Set `--static-cluster-min-samples 3` to require three spatially adjacent candidates in the qualifying handoff update instead of one local maximum.
 The